People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

 Natural Leukemia treatment.
 Learn more!

-While not all forms of leukemia present symptoms, some patients may develop a number of different signs to look out for.
+While not all forms of leukemia present symptoms, some patients may develop several different signs to look out for.
 These symptoms may include:

 • Anemia